-16 What information is a reporting company required to make available to the public?
+17 What information is a reporting company required to make available to the public?

-The reporting company must file an annual securities report with the LFB within three months (or six months in the case of foreign corporations) of the end of each fiscal year.
-The information to be included in the securities report is basically identical to the issuer information for the SRS.
-The reporting company must also file a semi-annual report for the initial six-month period within three months of the end of such period, or quarterly reports described below.
+The reporting company must file an annual securities report with the local finance bureau within three months (or six months in the case of non-Japanese corporations) of the end of each fiscal year.
+The information to be included in the securities report is basically identical to the issuer information for the Securities Registration Statement (SRS).
+The reporting company must also file a semi-annual report for the initial sixmonth period within three months of the end of such period, or quarterly reports described below.

 Issuers of shares listed on any securities exchange in Japan (other than the market limited to professional investors), in general, are required to file quarterly reports within 45 days of the end of each quarterly fiscal period, except in certain limited cases.
-Such issuers must also file a certificate by representative directors and the chief financial officer, if any, confirming the lack of untrue statement in the annual or quarterly report and a report regarding the internal control system for financial reporting or other information to be disclosed together with the annual securities report.
+Such issuers must also file a certificate by representative directors and the chief financial officer, if any, confirming the lack of untrue statements in the annual or quarterly report and a report regarding the internal control system for financial reporting or other information to be disclosed together with the annual securities report.
 The reporting company must also file an extraordinary report without delay upon the occurrence of a material event, such as an overseas offering of its securities, a change of its parent company or major shareholders, the company's decision to implement a merger, a share-for-share exchange or a corporate split, or a disaster or litigation having a material effect on the company.

-A foreign corporation, if it has satisfied certain conditions, is able to file a disclosure document in English disclosed in accordance with the regulations in a foreign jurisdiction instead of a securities report, when filed with a summary thereof and other supplementary documents in Japanese.
-This English language disclosure was not available for the purpose of the SRS, but, under the amendments to the FIEL that took effect on 1 April 2012, instead of filing an SRS in Japanese, a foreign corporation, if it has satisfied certain conditions, is able to file a disclosure document concerning the issuer in English disclosed in accordance with the regulations in a foreign jurisdiction, when filed with a summary thereof and other supplementary documents in Japanese as well as information concerning the securities (ie, the terms of securities and offering) in Japanese.
+A non-Japanese corporation, if it has satisfied certain conditions, is able to file a disclosure document in English disclosed in accordance with the regulations in a non-Japanese jurisdiction instead of a securities report, when filed with a summary thereof and other supplementary documents in Japanese.
+This English language disclosure was not available for the purpose of the SRS, but, under the amendments to the Financial Instruments and Exchange Act that took effect on 1 April 2012, instead of filing an SRS in Japanese, a non-Japanese corporation, if it has satisfied certain conditions, is able to file a disclosure document concerning the issuer in English disclosed in accordance with the regulations in a non-Japanese jurisdiction, when filed with a summary thereof and other supplementary documents in Japanese as well as information concerning the securities (ie, the terms of securities and offering) in Japanese.